hopshadoop/apache-hadoop-chef/README.md

 * `nm.rb` - Configures and starts the NodeManager
 * `jhs.rb`- Configures and starts the JobHistoryServer
 * `ps.rb` - Configures and starts the ProxyServer

+###Karamel usage
+This cookbook is karamelized (www.karamel.io).
+You can launch a Hadoop Cluster using the following yml file.
+It will create 3 VMs, one running VM with the NameNode, a ResourceManager, and a Job history server.
+Two VMs will run the datanode and the node manaer.

+name: eu-west-1

+cookbooks:
+  hadoop:
+    github: "hopshadoop/apache-hadoop-chef"
+    branch: "master"

+groups:
+  namenodes:
+    size: 1
+    recipes:
+        - hadoop::nn
+        - hadoop::rm
+        - hadoop::jhs
+  datanodes:
+    size: 2
+    recipes:
+        - hadoop::dn
+        - hadoop::nm
+It will create 5 VMs on EC2, and install ndb datanodes on 4 VMs, and a management server, a MySQL Server, and a Memcached server on 1 VM.